sonifydata/twotone.io/index.md

 ---
 layout: home
 permalink: "/"
-excerpt: TwoTone uses sonification to let you hear data
+excerpt: TwoTone allows you to sonify a dataset without writing a single line of code
 image:
   background: "/images/TwoTone-background.png"